kalmiallc/kalmia-mysql-auth-api/README.md

 # Kalmia My SQL Auth API
 This package contains core elements of the Kalmia MySQL Auth API.

+## Public branch

+This library also contains public branch.
+The public branch is separated for the internal and resides in the github.
+The public branch is a separate non-related branch.
+To commit changes to public branch, each commit must be cherry-picked.
+Don't use the merge-feature as it will also move some private keys to the public.

 ## Requirements

 * NPM > v7.20.x